haskell/hie-bios/README.md

 In this mode, an executable file called `.hie-bios` is placed in the root of the workspace directory.
 The script takes one argument, the filepath to the current file we want to load into the session.
-The script returns the correct arguments in order to load that file successfully.
-The arguments must be delimited by newline (`\n`); i.e., each argument must be in its own line.
+The script returns a list of GHC arguments separated by newlines which will setup the correct session.

 A good guiding specification for this file is that the following command should work for any file in your project.

 ```
-ghci $(./hie-bios /path/to/foo.hs) /path/to/foo.hs
+ghci $(./hie-bios /path/to/foo.hs | tr '\n' ' ') /path/to/foo.hs
 ```

 This is useful if you are designing a new build system or the other modes fail to setup the correct session for some reason.
-For example, this is how hadrian (GHC's build system) is integrated into HIE.
+For example, this is how hadrian (GHC's build system) is integrated into `hie-bios`.

-## Relationship with `ghcid`
+## Supporting Bazel and Obelisk

-The design of `hie-bios` is inspired by `ghcid`.
-Like `ghcid`, it does not depend on any of the tools it supports.
-The success of `ghcid` is that it works reliably in many situations.
-This is because of the fact that it delegates complicated decisions about a build to the build tool.
+In previous versions of `hie-bios` there was also support for projects using `rules_haskell` and `obelisk`.

-`ghcid` could be implemented using `hie-bios` using the `ghci $(./hie-bios Main.hs) Main.hs` idiom described earlier.
+This was removed in the 0.3 release as they were unused and broken.
+There is no conceptual barrier to adding back support but it requires a user of these two approaches to maintain them.